Ghvstcode/customers/README.md

 ## Getting Started
 Customers has a Docker Container setup which you can run locally.
 To get started:
 - Clone this repository into your local machine
-- Navigate to the cloned repository
+- Navigate to the directory of the cloned repository
+- Run the following commands
 To run this project locally, Clone it into your local computer.
-Customers has a [Docker Compose](https://docs.docker.com/compose/gettingstarted/) setup which you can run locally.
-This uses the latest releases of Customers and Watchman.

 ```
 $ docker-compose up